 Partition WD My Passport Frequently Asked Questions

-This is one reason a back up of your entire disk is always a good idea.
-Failing that enter disk utility and run first aid on your drive to see if Mac OS can recover the corrupted drive.
+This is one reason a backup of your entire disk is always a good idea.
+Failing that enter disk utility and run first aid on your drive to see if MacOS can recover the corrupted drive.

 Want to change the size of your partitions or remove a partition or add a partition.
-You use disk utility in the same way I’ve described above to put in your new partitioning information.
+You use Disk Utility in the same way I’ve described above to put in your new partitioning information.

-However … and this is important
+However … and this is important.

-In any major change like that to your disks, make sure you have a copy of your data elsewhere.
+Make sure you have a copy of your data elsewhere.